 Once changes are implemented, personnel at every level must be brought up to speed with technology.
-For this reason, it is important to include employee training software such as learning management system, digital adoption platforms, knowledge management system, etc., as part of your digital transformation plan.
+For this reason, it is important to include employee training software such as learning management system, digital adoption platforms, knowledge management system, etc., as part of your digital transformation roadmap.

 Examples of Digital Transformation in Nonprofits